kaby76/AntlrTreeEditing/README.md

 Antlr does itself perform some tree rewriting, but it does so "manually".
 The methods are cumbersome and error-prone when used.

-This library tries to fill in some practical methods for searching and editing parse trees.
+This library tries to fill in the gap slightly between the very low-level parse node editing methods and a full-blown transformation system like ASF+SDF with a few practical routines.
 It contains:

 * a repurposed and clean up port of the Eclipse XPath v2 for use with Antlr parse trees;